-2.34 There are two car clubs in West Sussex; one in Chichester and one in Horsham both operated commercially by Co Wheels following initial support from the County Council and Government grant funding.
-Currently, there are plans to add a Worthing Car Club, which is being established in the area.
+2.34 There are two car clubs in West Sussex; one in Chichester and one in Horsham both operated commercially by Co Wheels following initial public sector support.
+A Worthing Car Club is also expected to be established in the area in the near future.